Duration: 6 months + 2-month internship

 - Traditional and modern desserts and small cakes: charlotte, opera, black forest, strawberry cream cake, etc.

-- Petit fours and cakes: biscuits, madeleines, financiers, macaroons, lemon cakes, etc.
+- Petit fours and cakes: biscuits, madeleines, financiers, macarons, lemon cakes, etc.

-- Viennoiseries: croissants, couques, brioches, babas, navette biscuits, etc.
+- Pastries: croissants, couques, brioches, babas, navette biscuits, etc.

 - Introduction to chocolate making: tempering, decorating, etc.